inlueof/reproducibilityreport/README.md

 ## 5. Replication Findings

 - **Computational reproduction:** Achieved - all model outputs matched exactly.
-- **Methodological validity:** Partially met - the variable `MARSTAT` was mis-specified (numeric instead of categorical).
-- **Diagnostics:** Residual plots show acceptable patterns, though not all regression assumptions were explicitly discussed by the author.
 - **Classification:** *Full reproduction with minor issues* - all numerical results were identical, but variable treatment and program completeness were imperfect.

 ---